symmetryinvestments/concurrency/README.md

 A place where Senders can be awaited in.
 Senders placed in the Nursery are started only when the Nursery is started.

-In many ways it is like the `when_all`, except as an object.
+In many ways it is like the `whenAll`, except as an object.
 That allows it to be passed around and for work to be registered into it dynamically.

-## StopToken
+## Cancellation

-StopTokens are thread-safe objects used to request cancellation.
-They can be polled or subscribed to.

-A receiver may have a `getStopToken` that returns one.
-If not a default `getStopToken` is available that returns a `NeverStopToken`.

-A Sender should retrieve a StopToken via `getStopToken` on the connecting Receiver and try to abort as quick as possible when it gets triggered.

-The simplest way is to poll the stoptoken regularly.
-There is a `isStopRequested` method that will return `true` if the Sender should abort.
-After cleanup the Sender must call `setDone`.

-> NOTE: In some cases when a stop is requested, the Sender is already busy setting a value or an exception.
-Receivers should not assume that because the stoptoken is triggered only `setDone` will be called, it is perfectly valid to call one of the other two as well.

-You might need a push notification that a stop has been requested.
-There is a free function called `onStop` that takes a StopToken and a delegate.
-The delegate will be called - in an undefined execution context - to signify that a stop is requested.
-The `onStop` function returns a `StopCallback` that needs its `dispose` to be called before the Sender has terminated.
-Not calling `dispose` will lead to memory leaks in long-running Senders (e.g. the Nursery).
+Cancellation is a very important aspect of asynchronous work.
+So much so that it is baked-in into the Receiver's API.
+It is a cooperative mechanism however, and it requires each Sender to respond to requests.
+In response to a stop request a Sender should call the `setDone` function, so that any downstream work is cancelled as well.
+However, in case of a race, it is perfectly fine to terminate with any of the other termination functions.

 See http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2175r0.html for a thorough explanation for why we need stop tokens in particular and cancellation in general.

+Cancellation requests happen through the use of a `StopSource` and a `StopToken`.
+Each Sender should request a `StopToken` from its Receiver by calling `getStopToken`.
+Senders should respond to cancellation through polling the StopToken's `isStopRequested` method or calling the `onStop` method to attach a callback.
+Note that the callback might be called immediately in case a stop has already been requested.

+By default the `syncWait` call will create a `StopSource` and a `StopToken`.
+The `StopSource` will be connected to any enclosing `syncWait` operation or otherwise to the `globalStopSource`.
+You can supply a `StopSource` to the `syncWait` function explicitely, but note that it won't be connected to any enclosing StopSource, for which you are responsible yourself.

+## Signals and termination

+By default the library sets up a signal handler on the first use of `syncWait`.
+It spins up a dedicated thread to listen for both `SIGINT` and `SIGTERM`.
+Either signal causes the `globalStopSource`'s `stop` method to be called on that dedicated thread.

+All calls to `syncWait` that do not supply a `StopSource` explicitely will create a `StopSource` which will be connected to the `globalStopSource`, or, in the case of nested `syncWaits`, to the parent `StopSource`.

+This ensures that by default both `SIGINT` and `SIGTERM` will cancel all work.

+This behavior can be overridden by calling `setGlobalStopSource` before any call to `syncWait`.
+If you do so you are responsible for setting up signal handlers yourself.
+See the functions in [signal.d](./source/concurrency/signal.d), specifically `setupCtrlCHandler`.

+### Additional methods of termination

+In certain scenarios you want to have additional ways to terminate outstanding work.

+Simply calling `globalStopSource().stop()` will cause any work to be cancelled.
+It will use the current thread to run all stop callbacks.

+If you want the termination to happen asynchronously, for instance because the current thread is not async-safe, you can call `SignalHandler.notify(SIGINT)`.
+Note that this does rely on `SignalHandler.launchHandlerThread` to be called at one point.
+This happens by default unless you call `setGlobalStopSource` and it returns `true`.
+In that case you need to call `SignalHandler.launchHandlerThread` yourself too.
+See the functions in [signal.d](./source/concurrency/signal.d).

 ## DSemver